HR Director Jobs in USA with Visa Sponsorship

 What visa types are available for HR Directors beyond the H-1B?

 Multinational HR Directors transferring within the same company may qualify for the L-1A intracompany transferee visa, which requires one year of employment with the foreign affiliate and a managerial or executive role.
 The O-1A is another option for HR professionals with extraordinary recognition, though the bar is high.
-Australians can use the E-3, which has no lottery and processes faster.
+Australians can use the E-3 visa, which has no lottery and processes faster.

 What degree does an HR Director need for visa sponsorship?

 Most employers require at least a bachelor's degree in human resources, business administration, organizational psychology, or a closely related field.
 Many director-level roles also expect a master's degree or professional certification such as SHRM-SCP or SPHR.
-For H-1B purposes, the degree field must align with the specific duties in the job description, not just HR broadly.
+For H-1B visa purposes, the degree field must align with the specific duties in the job description, not just HR broadly.

 How common is H-1B sponsorship for HR Director roles?